AmaanMujawar/EEE125-C-Writing-Assignment/README.md

 4. Select **Add to Project** and browse the location of file *resistance.c*.
 5. To compile go to the `Execute` menu and select `Compile`.
 6. To run go to the `Execute` menu and select `Run`.

-The project file should now compile and run.